mvdzee/Rapid_genomic_adaptation_guppies/README.md

 To accompany FIBR paper

 This repository contains various scripts that were used for population genomics analyses in
 **Rapid genomic adaptation in recently introduced populations of Trinidadian guppies (Poecilia reticulata)**

+This repository is written with our VCF in mind.
+If you want to use it for your own analyses, please check and change population/sample names and size where necessary.

 Raw reads were processed with a set of in-house scripts published in Fraser et al. (2020) - Improved reference genome uncovers novel sex-linked regions in the guppy (Poecilia reticulata)